Can You Compost Paper Towels?

 That’s why we’ve put together this little article to clean surfaces AND clean up any confusion about the common question: can I put paper towels in my compost?

-In the following, we’ll answer all the most common questions regarding composting paper towels.
+In the following, we’ll answer all the most common questions regarding composting paper towels (or watch the video below).

 1. What Is A Paper Towel?